Viking Tales: Wyrd-Walker

 The villagers laughed.
 Nervously.

-But the seer, a young woman marked by the gods, leaned forward.
+But the seer, a young woman marked by the gods by a strange, quiet intensity, leaned forward.

-“Where did you see this vision?” she asked.
+“Where did you receive this memory?” she asked.
+“What power guides your sight?”

-That night, the villagers dreamed of a vast sea serpent whose breath froze oceans.
-When they awoke, the Wyrd-Walker was gone—but not before leaving a single rune carved into the threshold of the longhouse:
+That night, the villagers dreamed of a vast sea serpent whose breath froze oceans and whose body threatened to crush the world.
+When they awoke, the Wyrd-Walker was gone—but not before leaving a single, powerful Norse rune carved into the threshold of the longhouse:

-They led not south to warmth, but north—into the endless white.
+They led not south to warmth, but north into the endless, desolate white.

 For weeks, she journeyed across ice-choked rivers and snow-blanketed forests, following signs only the stars and the wind could read.
-Ravens appeared at every turn.
+Ravens, two silent, familiar figures, appeared at every turn.
 Wolves did not harm her.
 Fires lit without kindling.
-She was not afraid.
+She was guided by something ancient.

 Finally, atop a frozen ridge beneath the green flicker of auroras, she saw him.

-He stood alone, staff raised, speaking not to her but to the sky.
+He stood alone, staff raised toward the heavens, speaking not to her but to the vast, indifferent sky.

 “You came,” he said without turning.
-“She said you would.”
+“She said you would.
+The Queen of Fólkvangr honors her promises.”

 “Who?” the seer asked.

 He lowered the staff.
-His eyes were pale blue, like a frozen lake.
+His eyes were pale blue, like a frozen lake, holding a million distant stars.

 “Frigg.”

 He sat beside a half-buried stone altar, its surface carved with spirals and serpents.
-“This place,” he said, “is forgotten even by the gods.
-But it remembers them.”
+“This place,” he said, his voice softer, “is forgotten even by the gods.
+But it remembers them.
+It remembers the original Wyrd.”

-The seer stepped forward, drawn not by curiosity, but by something deeper—recognition.
+The seer stepped forward, drawn not by curiosity, but by recognition of a shared, terrible burden.

 “What do you see here?” he asked.